-Scoliosis is a sideways curvature of the spine in the shape of an S or C. While it can occur in both adolescents and adults, it is most often seen in children aged 10 to 12 during the growth spurt that occurs just before puberty.
+Scoliosis is a pediatric orthopedic condition hallmarked by a sideways curvature of the spine in the shape of an S or C. While it can occur in both adolescents and adults, it is most often seen in children aged 10 to 12 during the growth spurt that occurs just before puberty.

 What are the Different Types of Pediatric Scoliosis?

 Scoliosis affecting adolescents is categorized in one of three different ways depending on the underlying cause of the spine's curvature:

 Congenital Scoliosis - Congenital scoliosis is a deformity of the spine that is present from the time of birth.
 Potential causes include vertebrae that do not form normally, missing bones of the spine, partially formed bones, or bones that do not separate normally.
 This particular form of scoliosis is uncommon, occurring in only 1 out of every 10,000 births.

 Neuromuscular Scoliosis - Neuromuscular scoliosis is the second most common form of scoliosis.
 In this form, the presence of scoliosis can be directly attributed to a nervous or muscular system disorder such as cerebral palsy, muscular dystrophy, or spina bifida.